The Mirror Crack'd

-The Mirror Crack'd is a 1980 British mystery film directed by Guy Hamilton from a screenplay by Jonathan Hales and Barry Sandler, based on Agatha Christie's Miss Marple novel The Mirror Crack'd from Side to Side (1962).
-It stars Angela Lansbury, Geraldine Chaplin, Tony Curtis, Edward Fox, Rock Hudson, Kim Novak, and Elizabeth Taylor.
+The Mirror Crack'd is a 1980 British mystery film directed by Guy Hamilton and starring Angela Lansbury, Geraldine Chaplin, Tony Curtis, Edward Fox, Rock Hudson, Kim Novak, and Elizabeth Taylor.
+The screenplay by Jonathan Hales and Barry Sandler was adapted from Agatha Christie's Miss Marple novel The Mirror Crack'd from Side to Side (1962).
+Its plot follows Jane Marple's investigation of a local woman's poisoning, which she believes was intended for a visiting movie star.

 Scenes were filmed at Twickenham Film Studios in Twickenham, Middlesex, and on location in Kent.

 Plot

-In 1953, in the English village of St Mary Mead, the home of Miss Jane Marple, a Hollywood production company arrives to film a costume drama about Mary, Queen of Scots and Elizabeth I with two rival famous movie stars, Marina Rudd and Lola Brewster.
-Marina is making a much-heralded comeback after a prolonged illness and retirement (due to a mental health crisis after her son was born with severe brain damage).
-She and her husband, Jason Rudd, the film's director, arrive with their entourage.
-Learning that Lola will be in the film as well, Marina vents her anger.
-Lola then arrives with her husband, Marty Fenn, the film's producer.
+The film is set in 1953 in St Mary Mead, the English village where Miss Jane Marple resides.
+A Hollywood production company arrives to film a costume drama about Mary, Queen of Scots and Elizabeth I with two famous movie stars, Marina Rudd and Lola Brewster.
+Marina is making a much-heralded comeback after a prolonged career absence (due to a mental health crisis after her son was born with severe brain damage).
+She and her husband, Jason Rudd, the film's director, arrive with an entourage.
+Marina is angry upon learning that her rival Lola is in the film.
+Lola and her husband, Marty Fenn, the film's producer, soon arrive.

-Excitement runs high as the villagers attend the village fête in the gardens of the local manor house, Gossington Hall, and with the organisers invited to meet the celebrities at an indoor reception held by the film company.
-Lola and Marina come face to face at the reception and exchange insults as they pose for the cameras.

-At the reception Marina is cornered by a devoted fan, Heather Babcock, who bores her with a detailed story about having met Marina before during the Second World War.
-After recounting that meeting, when she arose from her sickbed to go and meet the glamorous star, Heather drinks a cocktail made for Marina, but quickly dies.
-An autopsy attributes the death to poisoning via a barbiturate overdose.
+The villagers attend a village fête at Gossington Hall, a large manor house, to welcome the film crew.
+During the indoor reception, Lola and Marina exchange insults while posing for photos.
+A devoted fan, Heather Babcock, bores Marina with a detailed story about once meeting her during WWII.
+She recounts leaving her sickbed to meet the glamorous star.
+Marina asks Jason to bring both her and Heather a cocktail.
+Heather suddenly dies after drinking it.

-Everyone is certain Marina was the intended murder victim.
-She has received anonymous death threats made up from newspaper clippings and her cup of coffee on the film set, which she refuses to drink, is found to have been spiked with arsenic, sending her into fits of terror.
+Her death is later attributed to a barbiturate overdose in the drink, though is believed that Marina was the intended murder victim.
+She receives anonymous death threats made from newspaper clippings, and her coffee on the film set, which she refused to drink, was spiked with arsenic.